Skip to main content

 1. Command-line related question (all commands that we ask you to type for MP1 is fair game)

-2. Flask project structure brief overview (what each file is for?)
+2. Streamlit project structure brief overview (what each file is for?)

 3. Web Server and Browser Client communication (very basic idea)